 What Is the UN Security Council?

-In this free resource, learn more about the United Nations’ most powerful body working to maintain international peace and security, its failures and successes, and why the UN Security Council’s veto power is so controversial.
+In this free resource, learn more about the United Nations’ most powerful body working to maintain international peace and security.
+Explore the security council’s failures and successes, and why the UN Security Council’s veto power is so controversial.

 History of the UN Security Council